What Will It Look Like?

 This means two things:

-· One, that everyone who is in the room has a collaborative voice in the process—even when one person leads the guiding vision.
+· One, everyone who is in the room has a collaborative voice in the process—even when one person leads the guiding vision.

-· And two, that the focus of Lab work will not necessarily be on the writing process as it’s understood in traditional playwriting terms.
+· And two, the focus of Lab work will not necessarily be on the writing process as it’s understood in traditional playwriting terms.

 Those are the basics of what Liriope Laboratory will look like.
 To learn more and to get involved, click HERE and HERE!